ika-rwth-aachen/ros-v2x-benchmarking-suite/README.md

       --name benchmarking-cloud \
       ros-v2x-benchmarking-suite"
     ```
-1. Create an second alias for quickly starting the Docker container in an overlay network.
+1. Create a second alias for quickly starting the Docker container in an overlay network.
     ```bash
     # ros-v2x-benchmarking-suite/
     alias benchmark_cloud_ol="